latture/tresta/README.md

         "nodes" : "/path/to/nodes.csv",
         "elems" : "/path/to/elems.csv",
         "props" : "/path/to/elems.csv",
+        "colors" : "/path/to/colors.csv"
         "displacements" : "/path/to/displacements.csv"
     }

-The `"nodes"`, `"elems"`, and `"props"` keys must be present.
-If `"displacements"` are provided then both the original and deformed truss structure is rendered.
 This configuration file is used by tresta to load the structure.
 After launching the tresta binary, open a valid configuration file to display the structure.
+The `"nodes"`, `"elems"`, and `"props"` keys must be present.
+The "displacements" and "colors" keys are optional.
+If `"displacements"` are provided then both the original and deformed truss structures are rendered.
+The `"colors"` key can be used to set RGBA colors on an element-by-element basis.
+If not provided, a single color is used for the original and deformed meshes.

 CSV files
 ---------